NC AirTAP Technical Resources

 Unmanned Aircraft Systems (UAS)

 - The ITRE Aviation Team is a nationally recognized leader in UAS integration into the National Airspace System, with over 800 UAS flights and 200 hours of flight time to date.
 The team works with the NCDOT Division of Aviation, the FAA, and industry partners to make UAS operations routine, safe, and accepted activities.
 Contact ITRE for UAS consultation, research and flight services, and training offerings.

-Follow the links below and visit trb.org/ACRP for more details on these resources from ACRP.
+ACRP, administered by the Transportation Research Board, produces numerous publications on practical solutions for addressing administrative, operational, and technical issues at airports.
+Follow the links below and visit trb.org/ACRP Opens in new window for more details on these and other helpful resources from ACRP.

-- ACRP Report 156: Guidebook for Managing Compliance with Federal Regulations: An Integrated Approach.
-This research report provides guidance on managing compliance with federal regulations pertaining to the operation and management of airports.
+- ACRP Report 156: Guidebook for Managing Compliance with Federal Regulations: An Integrated ApproachOpens in new window .
+Provides guidance on managing compliance with federal regulations pertaining to the operation and management of airports.
 Accompanying the guidebook is the Regulation Compliance Management (RCM) Tool.

-- ACRP Synthesis 69: Airport Sustainability Practices—Drivers and Outcomes for Small Commercial and General Aviation Airports.
-This synthesis report explores drivers and outcomes of green initiatives undertaken at small commercial and general aviation airports.
+- ACRP Synthesis 69: Airport Sustainability Practices—Drivers and Outcomes for Small Commercial and General Aviation Airports Opens in new window.
+Explores drivers and outcomes of green initiatives undertaken at small commercial and general aviation airports.
 Drivers could include financial viability, staffing considerations, or other social or environmental factors.